 When DV-ACT receive the referral they will allocate the case to one of their expert assessors.
 The assessor will read the documentation in the case (this can include court paperwork, police reports, meeting minutes and case history) and contact you to arrange interview appointments.
-If you have been referred for an assessment alongside your partner/ex-partner they will be contacted separately, DV-ACT assessors will not meet with you together even if you are still a couple.
+If you have been referred for an assessment alongside your partner/ex-partner they will be contacted separately, DV-ACT assessors will not meet with you together, even if you are still together.

 Who will my assessor be?

-DV-ACT assessors come from a variety of backgrounds such as social work, probation or mental health, they are highly qualified and will have at least 10 years of experience working with domestic abuse victim/survivors and perpetrators.
-Some of our assessors have profiles r available on our meet the team page.
+DV-ACT assessors come from different backgrounds such as social work, probation or psychology, they are highly qualified and will have at least 10 years of experience working with domestic abuse victim/survivors and perpetrators.
+Some of our assessors have profiles available on our meet the team page.

 What will happen at the appointments?

-The assessor will want to interview you for 4-6 hours in total and will speak to you about whether you would prefer longer or shorter appointments and what time is best for you.
+The assessor will want to interview you for 4-6 hours in total and will speak to you about whether you would like a longer or shorter appointment and what time is best for you.
 You must attend the appointments alone and you should not have children or babies with you.
-Please talk to your social worker if you need help with childcare or travel.
-These interviews can take place using an interpreter if you need one, so please also mention this to the assessor in case they are unaware of this.
+Please talk to your social worker in advance if you know you will need help with childcare.
+These interviews can take place using an interpreter if you need one, so please tell the assessor before the appointment in case they are unaware that you need one.

-Due to Coronavirus restrictions, the interview may take place remotely using Zoom or another video calling app.
-The assessor will speak to you about how this can be completed safely and it would be helpful if you could; choose a room that has a good signal and is appropriate with a low risk of being interrupted, tell others in the home that you are not to be interrupted (a sign could be placed on the door), arrange childcare or have plenty of activities for the children to do while you are on the call and use headphones (with headphones the prospect of someone overhearing the conversation is reduced).
+All of our appointments take place remotely using Zoom or another video calling app.
+The assessor will speak to you about how this can be completed safely and it would be helpful if you could; choose a room that has a good signal where you won't be interrupted, tell others in the home that you are not to be disturbed (sticking a sign on the door may help), arrange childcare or have plenty of activities for the children to do while you are on the call and use headphones (with headphones it is less likely that someone will be able to hear your conversation).

-Your safety is important to us, so please talk to the assessor if you have any concerns about the appointments that you think could put you at risk.
+Your safety is important to us, so please talk to the assessor if you have any worries about the appointments that you think could put you at risk.

-In the assessment interviews, the assessor will ask questions about incidents of domestic abuse, your background, both personally and within past and present relationships, and your response to the local authorities concerns.
+In the assessment interviews, the assessor will ask questions about incidents of domestic abuse, your background, both personally and within past and present relationships, and your response to the local authorities' or the courts concerns.